 When an estate is administered in probate, the personal representative of the estate is held accountable to the beneficiaries and creditors.
-So, during the administration of the estate, the personal representative has to address both creditor’s claims and the rights of beneficiaries.
+So, during the administration of the estate in Arizona, the personal representative has to address both creditor’s claims and the rights of beneficiaries.

-Although the creditors are not named in the will, the rights of the creditors are vital to the proper distribution and settlement of the estate.
-The personal representative should be aware of how creditor’s claims are handled in probate.
+Although the creditors are not named in the will, the rights of the creditors are vital to the proper distribution and settlement of an Arizona estate.
+The personal representative should be aware of how creditor’s claims are handled.
 Consulting an experienced Arizona probate attorney can help assess the situation to create a plan for dealing with creditor’s claims, and settling and closing the estate.

-ARS §§14-3801 through 3816 lay out the steps and rules involved when dealing with creditor’s claims in an Arizona probate.
+A portion of the Arizona Probate Code, ARS §§14-3801 through 3816, lays out the steps and rules involved when dealing with creditor’s claims in an Arizona probate.
 Depending upon the circumstances, the steps to resolve creditor’s claims can be confusing and complicated.
 This article provides a general overview and does not address all of the nuances involved in this part of Arizona probate administration.

 The first step involves notifying the creditors of the appointment of the personal representative and giving other information.
 Any known creditors of the deceased must be notified directly in writing.

 Under ARS §14-3801(A), the personal representative must give notice to creditors by publishing it “once a week for three successive weeks in a newspaper of general circulation in the county announcing the appointment” of the personal representative.
 The published notice must give the personal representative’s address and notify creditors to “present their claims within four months after the date of the first publication of the notice or be forever barred.”